 In short:

-Turns meetings into a searchable library with clips, summaries, and Ask tl;dv
+• Turns meetings into a searchable library with clips, summaries, and Ask tl;dv, which you can question across one meeting or hundreds

 If meetings blur together and drain energy, tl;dv earns its place quickly.

-If you want to jump straight to the costs, dive into our tl;dv pricing calculator.
+If you want to jump straight to the costs, check our tl;dv pricing calculator.

 What Is tl;dv (and What Does It Actually Do?)

-The more you use the software, the value of the tool becomes much clearer.
-This is not built around a single clever AI trick.
-It is designed to work around the reality that meetings are messy, happen across different platforms, and usually contain more information than any one person can reasonably hold onto.
+The tool is built around the reality that meetings are messy and happen across different platforms.
+Most of them also contain more information than any one person can reasonably hold onto.

 At the most basic level, it joins calls automatically, records the full conversation, and produces a speaker-labeled transcript tied directly to the video.
 That alone changes how meetings feel.
 You are no longer juggling listening, note-taking, and participation at the same time.

-Instead of rewatching calls or skimming transcripts, you can ask direct questions about what happened, either in one meeting or across many.
+Instead of rewatching calls or skimming transcripts, you can ask direct questions about what happened in a meeting.
 This works best when questions are specific, pulling out details, comparisons, or patterns, and it mirrors how people actually review conversations when they are under time pressure.

 For sales teams, that might mean tracking whether key questions were asked or objections were handled.